UNIVERSAL DESIGN FOR LEARNING FOR SOCIAL STUDIES

-Secondary sources and teaching techniques can extend the variety in the means of representation:
+Secondary sources and teaching techniques help vary representation:

-- Teacher presentations of information, with or without audiovisual aids
+- Teacher presentations, with or without audiovisual aids

-- Text presentation of information, including textbooks, non-fiction books, period fiction and poetry, historical novels
+- Text presentation, including textbooks, non-fiction books, period fiction and poetry, or historical novels

-- Produced audio and video presentation of information, with mix of sounds and images (podcasts, films)
+- Produced audio and video, with mix of sounds and images (podcasts, films)

 - Graphic organizers that use text and groups of lists

-- Manipulative models and representations of information (for example: laminated country shapes to be placed on maps, color coded to represent categories being represented)
+- Manipulative models and representations (for example: laminated shapes placed on maps, color coded to represent categories of data)

 - Graphic organizers that use spatial relationships, diagrams, and aggregate charts.

-Alternative forms of expression of learning can include
+Alternative forms of expression of learning might include:

 - preparing skits, radio-play episodes, or talking tableau presentations

-- writing diary entries or letters to the editor in the persona of a person from the events being studied
+- writing diary entries or letters in the persona of an individual from the events being studied

-- creating annotated maps or diagrams related to places or events under study
+- creating annotated maps or diagrams showing places or events under study

-- creating a data summary (weather data, population data, widows pension applications, number of ships)
+- creating a data summary (weather data, population data, widows pension applications, number of ships, etc.)